Washington Park Arboretum: Description

 Arboretum Creek is approximately 4000 ft long, entirely within the park.
 Its average channel width is 4 ft and its average channel depth is 2 ft.
 The creek's source is a spring-fed stream in the Alder Creek Natural Area, three publicly owned properties on 26th Ave East between East Helen and Prospect streets.
 The stream feeds the koi pond in Washington Park's Japanese Garden, near Washington Park Playfield at the park's southern end.
 It also receives runoff from Rhododendron Glen and the Woodland Garden, as well as sub-surface drainage from the neighboring course of the Broadmoor Golf Club.
 It empties into Lake Washington via Willow Bay, itself a minor arm of Union Bay, having passed through numerous culverts under Lake Washington Boulevard.

 History

+Prior to colonization, the area which would become Washington Park was home to the Duwamish people.
+They called it Sxwacugwit, meaning "portage" or "narrow passage" due to its strategic importance as a transportation link between the coast and the inland river systems which fed into Lake Washington.
+The Duwamish village of Slalal stood east of the mouth of Arboretum Creek.
+Under the Treaty of Point Elliott the land was opened to white settlement in 1855.

+In the 19th century, the land was purchased from the federal government by Fred Drew, a timber surveyor working for the Puget Mill Company.
+The old-growth forest was logged in the 1880s and 1890s, after which the company planned to develop the land.
+However, these plans were halted by the Panic of 1893.
+The City of Seattle Parks Commission acquired the property in 1900, and contracted the Olmsted Brothers landscaping firm to design the park.
+Lake Washington Boulevard was built in 1903 and a speedway for horse racing was built.

-Washington Park was developed on land that had been logged by the Puget Mill Company for sixty years.
-In 1920, the parcel was split in two.
+The area remained largely undeveloped until 1920, when the parcel was split in two.
 The eastern 200 acres (0.8 km2) were developed as the Broadmoor Golf Club by a group of businessmen that included E. G. Ames, general manager of Puget Mill.
-The western 230 were given to the city, who developed a park and arboretum on the site.
+The western 230 acres were given to the city, who developed a park and arboretum on the site.
 On the basis of the agreement approved by the University of Washington (Board of Regents) and the City of Seattle (City Council/Mayor), The Washington Park Arboretum was established in 1934.
+The former horse racing track was converted into a pedestrian path called Azalea Way.

+During the Great Depression many improvements to the park were made by Works Progress Administration crews, who built drainage infrastructure and fences, cleared land, planted plants, and built a number of park buildings.
+Eleanor Roosevelt visited the park in 1938 and planted an elm tree.

+The Japanese Garden was opened in June 1960.
+The original teahouse was destroyed by arson in April 1973, and a replacement was opened in March 1981.
+Some WPA-era maintenance buildings were replaced by the current visitor's center, which opened in 1985 on the 50th anniversary of the Arboretum Foundation.